Your Gateway to College

 Enrolling in college as a sophomore results in a savings of one full year of college tuition, currently $33,570.
 Students can also save one year of the cost of room and board.

 High school students in this program will pay the discounted Gateway Scholars Program rate during their junior and senior years of high school.
-Those who complete this program and enroll at Wilkes in the fall semester immediately following high school graduation will receive a scholarship that is four times the amount of Gateway Scholars tuition they paid.
+Those who complete this program and enroll at Wilkes in the fall semester immediately following high school graduation will receive a scholarship that is three times the amount of Gateway Scholars tuition they paid.
 This scholarship will be applied to students’ Wilkes tuition, spread out over the students’ sophomore, junior and senior years.
 This is in addition to other scholarships and financial aid for which students may qualify.

 This varies depending on your chosen major and the number of high school AP courses taken.
 Including both AP and Wilkes classes, you will need to have completed 30 to 33 credits to meet the first-year college requirements.